gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 <blockquote>
 <em>The following explanation is not 100% technically accurate, but instead a
-simplification that will allow us to think about this topic without getting too distracted with details we don't really need.</em>
+simplification that will allow us to think about this topic without getting too distracted with details we don't need.</em>
 </blockquote>

 We can think of a git repository as a collection of commits organized in a